Hyundai-Kia-Connect/kia_uvo/README.md

 Warning ahead; this is pre-alpha phase, please do not expect something fully functional, I will improve the integration by time.

 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).
+It will only fetch values for the first car, I am not sure if there are people outside using Kia Uvo with multiple cars :)

 update - It will fetch the cached information every 30 minutes from Kia Servers. force update - It will ask your car for the latest data every 2 hours.